home-assistant/addons/deconz/README.md

 enter the VNC service URL.

 The VNC service URL looks like [vnc://hassio.local:5900](vnc-service-url).
-Adjust port and possibly hostname if you've changed it in Hass.io host system settings.
+Adjust port and possibly hostname if you've changed it in Home Assistant host system settings.

 ## Upgrading RaspBee and ConBee firmware